 - Pain in your calf

-Warning signs that a blood clot has traveled to your lung include:
+Warning signs that a blood clot has travelled to your lung include:

 - Shortness of breath